 From the first time we meet we’ll take the time to really get to know you, so that we understand the intricacies of what you need.
 We offer you clear, legal advice from experts in each field of law so that you can make the best decision for you.
 We put you first.
 We listen.
 And offer you a personal service that you can depend on.How We Work

 Planning for later in life is something few of us want to think about.
 By making plans before they are needed you can be assured that your voice will be heard when it otherwise might not be.
-At Boyce Hatton, we can also help in structuring your estate efficiently and to maximum effect.
+We can also help in planning for care fees, structuring your estate efficiently and to maximum effect.

 We recommend that everyone create a Lasting Power of Attorney (LPA).
 It gives the person(s) acting as your attorney the legal authority to make decisions about your personal welfare, property and finances if you’re unable to.